Roe v. Wade Was Overturned. These Protests Are Happening Around DC.

 Friday, June 24

-Planned Parenthood of Metropolitan Washington, DC will pass out shirts and signs at 3:30 pm at John Marshall Park ahead of the planned Bans Off Washington DC rally, which will take place on the US Capitol Grounds at 5 pm today with Women’s March, MoveOn, and UltraViolet.
-More information here.
+Planned Parenthood of Metropolitan Washington, DC will pass out shirts and signs at 4:00 pm at the corner of 2nd Street, Northeast and F Street, Northeast ahead of the planned Bans Off Washington DC rally, which will take place at Columbus Circle at 5 pm today with Women’s March, MoveOn, and UltraViolet.
+More details here.

 Black abolitionist group Harriet’s Wildest Dreams is rallying today at 5 pm at the Supreme Court and will be joined by Metro DC Democratic Socialists of America, Shut Down DC, and several other organizations.
 More information can be found here.